JhonLoll/JhonLoll/README.md

 # 💫 About Me:
-I'm currently workink in Learning More, and More.<br>
+I'm currently working in Learning More, and More.<br>

 ## 🌐 Socials: